 And here was the first try that helped assemble the feet by 2:

 After a sound collage we noticed a slight difference between the sleepers and poles.
 This corresponded to the thickness of the plate since the table legs were to be apparent above.

-After that, each board was grooved to the router, and a 10mm plywood tab inserted into each junction, along the entire length.
+After that, each board was grooved to the router, and a 10mm plywood tab was inserted into each junction, along the entire length.
 Oak reinforcements were screwed from below to improve the stability of the assembly.
 Romaine came to help me to glue it all, thanks to him!
-The next day, after the glue had dried, I sawed the board and had inserted in the previously created structure.
-The wood wedding tray ended, and I liked immediately!
-I then cut the last missing pieces and assembled the same way.
+The next day, after the glue had dried, I sawed the board and had inserted it into the previously created structure.
+The wood wedding tray ended, and I liked it immediately!
+I then cut the last missing pieces and assembled them the same way.

 Finally, after many hours of sanding, spackling a few knots, treatment with xylophene then three coats of matt clearcoat, we placed the table in the house.
 On a serious note, I was very proud of the result.
 My first table, 2m 20 x 1m 05, solid oak was eventually complete.

 A project that I liked, despite the thirty hours it consumed.
 The table remained until Christmas to Mr. Cordova, and then she went to her new owner in Regina.
 This job was labor intensive so I was very happy that I invested in a professional planer-jointer.
 I decided to sell my Lurem C200 (jointer-planer only).
 The table was a reflection of what it can achieve.
 If anyone is interested, kindly pull the trigger and let me know!